On zero-divisors of semimodules and semialgebras: Abstract

 \section{Abstract}

-In this paper, we generalize McCoy's theorem for the zero-divisors of polynomials and investigate zero-divisors of semimodules and prove that under suitable conditions, the monoid semimodule $M[G]$ has very few zero-divisors if and only if the semimodule $M$ does so.
-Then we introduce Ohm-Rush and McCoy semialgebras and prove some interesting results for prime ideals of monoid semirings.
-In the last section of the paper, we investigate the set of zero-divisors of McCoy semialgebras.
+In Section \ref{sec:zdm} of the paper, we prove McCoy's property for the zero-divisors of polynomials in semirings.
+We also investigate zero-divisors of semimodules and prove that under suitable conditions, the monoid semimodule $M[G]$ has very few zero-divisors if and only if the $S$-semimodule $M$ does so.
+The concept of Auslander semimodules are introduced in this section as well.
+In Section \ref{sec:mccoysemialgebras}, we introduce Ohm-Rush and McCoy semialgebras and prove some interesting results for prime ideals of monoid semirings.
+In Section \ref{sec:zdmccoys}, we investigate the set of zero-divisors of McCoy semialgebras.
+We also introduce strong Krull primes for semirings and investigate their extension in semialgebras.